Decktech

 If your meta is leaning towards a late game, 3 would be better, But when you're against storm for example 0 or 1 would be a better choice.
 Just check the commander the colors and the player you are up against and choose wisely.

-under eternal construction: Have been taking notes of most commander players in our store and on tournaments and other sites etc..., soon I will add a list of what would shut them down most!
+Been taking notes of most commander players in our store and on tournaments and other sites or sources..., soon I will add a list of what would shut them down most!
 Sanctum's numbers and also what you should pair it with to stop them;

 ** "Tempest Keep was merely a setback." **